automaton-network/automaton-core/README.md

 * Visual Studio (VS 2019 recommended)
 * CMake (3.15 minimum) https://cmake.org/download/
 * Git - This is what we use: https://gitforwindows.org/
+* Perl (needed to build OpenSSL) - This is what we use: http://strawberryperl.com/

 #### Build instructions